ICE is tapping into a huge license-plate database, ACLU says, raising new privacy concerns about surveillance

 That’s become a valuable trove for ICE, which has been able to access driver-location information culled from businesses in America’s 50 biggest metropolitan areas, the ACLU records show.
 Thousands of ICE employees, including some who work on deportation cases, have access to the database, the watchdog group said.

-Among them appear to be so-called “sanctuary cities” that generally refuse to help with federal deportation efforts, such as Union City, California, according to a report included in the documents.
+Among them appear to be sanctuary cities that generally refuse to help with federal deportation efforts, such as Union City, California, according to a report included in the documents.
 The ACLU said it is unclear if local residents had been aware of the relationship, but argued it amounted to a violation of state law, which prohibits California police agencies from cooperating with ICE.

 [Parkland school turns to experimental surveillance software that can flag students as threats]